NumbaNines/Spygate/README.md

 ## Overview

-Spygate is a Python-based desktop application that uses advanced computer vision (YOLO11) and machine learning to analyze football gameplay, starting with Madden NFL 25.
+Spygate is a Python-based desktop application that uses advanced computer vision (YOLOv8 ultralytics) and machine learning to analyze football gameplay, starting with Madden NFL 25.
 It helps competitive players improve by automatically detecting, categorizing, and organizing game situations for analysis.

 ## Features